Canadian National Railroad, Chicago, IL

 Nice stamp marks and gold patina

-bit than a turn of century TH key
+Key bit may look different than TH key

 Click on image to view larger picture